gangdong/gangdong.github.io/_posts/2019-01-23-Python-python3.6-installation-ubuntu.md

 sudo apt-get update
 sudo apt-get install python3.6
 ```
-Unfortunately it doesn't work on my installation for the PPA has been removed. so I turned to the second way to download the source code and compiling install.
+Unfortunately it doesn't work on my installation for the PPA has been removed.
+Therefore I turned to the second way to download the source code and compile, install.
 The command as below.
 ```shell
 wget https://www.python.org/ftp/python/3.6.0/Python-3.6.0.tar.xz